-type="caseStudy"
+type="general"

-AES-256-Bit Keys Are Twice as Good as AES-128, Right?
+AES-256 Bit Keys Are Twice as Good as AES-128, Right?

-One natural assumption about AES-256 bit keys is that they are twice as long as AES-128 bit keys, and, we’ve been around information security people when they force a project to use 256-bit keys because they are “twice as good”.
-Well, let’s look into the math for a bit.
-First, we are talking about bits here, and while 256 bits is twice as many bits as 128, it will have 2128 times more keys.
-But, let’s break out our slide rules and work through an exercise to try to answer a simple question: if we had access to the world’s fastest super-computer, how many 128-bit keys could we crack?
+One natural assumption about AES-256 bit keys is that because they are twice as long as AES-128 bit keys, they are twice as secure.
+We’ve been around information security people when they force a project to use 256-bit keys because they are “twice as good.”
+Well, let’s look into the math.
+First, you are talking about bits here, and although 256 bits is twice as many bits as 128, 256-bit keys actually have 2128 times more keys.
+Break out your slide rules and work through an exercise to try to answer a simple question: If you had access to the world’s fastest super-computer, how many 128-bit keys could you crack?

-The world’s fastest super computer (at the time of this writing) is the Tianhe-2 in China, which does around 34 petaflops (34 x 1015 floating point operations per second).
-If we assume it takes one operation to generate a key and one operation to test it (this is an absurd and conservative assumption), we can test an amazing 34 x 1014 keys per second.
-But a 128-bit key has 3.4 x 1038 possibilities, which means after a full year of cracking 128-bit keys, we will have exhausted 3 x 10-13 percent of the key space.
-Even if we run the super computer for a thousand years, we will only have searched 0.000000000003% of all the possible keys (and spent a fortune on electricity).
+The world’s fastest super computer (at the time of this writing) is the Tianhe-2 in China, which does around 34 petaflops (34 x 1015 floating point operations) per second.
+If you assume it takes one operation to generate a key and one operation to test it (this is an absurd and conservative assumption), you can test an amazing 17 x 1015 keys per second.
+But a 128-bit key has 3.4 x 1038 possibilities, which means after a full year of cracking 128-bit keys, you will have exhausted 1.6 x 10-13 percent of the key space.
+Even if you run the super-computer for 1,000 years, you will only have searched 0.0000000000016% of all the possible keys (and spent a fortune on electricity).

-To put this simply, the probability of brute-force cracking a 128-bit key is already so infinitesimally small we could easily round off that probability to zero.
-But let’s be professional here and say, “Moving from a 128-bit key to a 256 is moving the probability from really-super-duper-infinitesimally-small to really-super-duper-infinitesimally-small x 2128”.
+To put this simply, the probability of brute-force cracking a 128-bit key is already so infinitesimally small that you could easily round off that probability to zero.
+But let’s be professional here and say, “Moving from a 128-bit key to a 256 is moving the probability from really-super-duper-infinitesimally-small to really-super-duper-infinitesimally-small x 2128.”

+[AR] Note to TE: Russ, I double-checked and it looks like your additions were correct, thanks for double checking that.
+I think I had misplaced parenthesis.

 Programming Skills

 As much as we’d like to portray data science as a glamorous pursuit of truth and knowledge, as we’ve said, it can get a little messy.
 Okay, that’s an understatement.
-Working with data is a great deal more uncertain and unkempt than people think and, unfortunately, the mess usually appears early on when we are attempting to collect and prepare the data.
+Working with data is a great deal more uncertain and unkempt than people think and, unfortunately, the mess usually appears early on when you’re attempting to collect and prepare the data.
 This is something that many classes in statistics never prepare their students for.
 Professors hand out rather nice and neat data sets ready to be imported into the analysis tool du jour.
-Once we leave the comfort of the classroom we quickly realize that the world is a disorganized and chaotic place and data (and our analyses) are a reflection of that fact.
+Once you leave the comfort of the classroom, you quickly realize that the world is a disorganized and chaotic place and data (and its subsequent analyses) are a reflection of that fact.